 An introductory ICT industry project.
 Teamwork on an industry-inspired, real-world problem.

-The paper consists of an industry-inspired project and is the first [the second, the third] of three studio-based projects.
-Students will work in groups of 3 to 6 students on an ICT-related project negotiated between the ICT Graduate School’s operations manager and an academic advisor.
-Students will typically carry this work out at the SIGNAL space of the ICT Graduate School, supported by their academic advisor and an industry mentor.
+The paper consists of an industry-inspired project and is the first of three studio-based projects.
+Students will work in groups of three to six students on an ICT related project approved by an academic advisor.
+Throughout the project, students will be supported by their academic advisor and an industry mentor.

 |Paper title||ICT Studio 1|